dynamiik/kodi-snips-remote/README.md

   * Scrolldown

 # Snips config
-For the Script the following apps with slots are used:
+For the script the following Snips-apps with slots are used:
 * datenbank:
-  * hey snips synchronise library
+  * hey Snips synchronise library
 * play_movie:
-  * hey snips start the movie iron man(slot)
+  * hey Snips start the movie iron man(slot)
   * add the select_movie intent in case multiple titles will be found e.g. iron man 1, iron man 2, iron man 3
   * slotname: movies
   * slotvalue:  -filled from injection
 * select_movie:
   * iron man 3(slot)
-  * this intent will only work if the session is keept alive with the customData "media_selected" when multiple    sessions are found. so it is possible to only say the movie name without hey snips...
+  * this intent will only work if the session is keept alive with the customData "media_selected" when multiple    sessions are found. so it is possible to only say the movie name without hey Snips...
   * slotname: movies
   * slotvalue:  -filled from injection
 * play_show:
-  * hey snips play the show marvels iron fist(slot), hey snips play a random(slot) episode of futurama(slot)
+  * hey Snips play the show marvels iron fist(slot), hey Snips play a random(slot) episode of futurama(slot)
   * slotname: shows
   * slotvalue:  -filled from injection
   * slotname: random